Skip to main content

 brew install poppler

-Empty response from provider Make sure your AI CLI is installed and working:
+Empty response from provider Ensure your local AI provider is configured and authenticated.

 What’s next

-Now that the CLI is installed, create your first Skill Card:
+Now that the CLI is installed seamlessly, let’s create your first profile:

 Quick start